mjrgh/PinAffinity/PinAffinity/README.txt

 the application .EXE file for the program you want to add.
 Note that only the name of the executable is stored, not the path, so copies of the same file from any folder will be covered by one entry.
+After you add a program, it will appear in the list even though it's not running.
+You can now right-click the program and select Set CPU Affinity Type to select its program group.

-5. ADVANCED CONFIGURATION
+6. ADVANCED CONFIGURATION

+One of the design goals for this project was to keep it really simple, which is why you don't see any dialogs full of "Core #0 ...
+Core #64" checkboxes like you would in a more full-featured Task Manager type of tool.
+The factory settings just give you two program "Types" that you can set - Normal and Pinball.
+The CPU affinities of a program are determined by the type you assign, so you don't have to mess with individual core assignments.

+Based on my own experience, this simple partitioning is all you need on a pin cab to get some significant performance improvements out of VP.
+But I did make a small provision for more customized setups.
 You can create your own custom affinity types, or change the standard types, but not through the UI.
 You have to edit the text file AffinityTypes.txt (in the PinAffinity program folder).
 This contains a list of the CPU affinity types available in the program.
 The types are listed one per line; each entry has a name, which is used for display purposes, and an affinity mask, separated by a colon (:).

 The affinity mask is a 64-bit hex value.
 The least significant bit represents CPU #0.
-For example, the mask 000000000000000F enables CPUs #0, 1, 2, and 3, because bits 0, 1, 2, and 3 are set to '1' and all other bits are set to '0'.
+For example, the mask 000000000000000F enables CPUs #0, 1, 2, and 3, because bits 0, 1, 2, and 3 are set to '1' and
+all other bits are set to '0'.

+For example:  this sets the Normal type to use CPU #0 only:

    Normal:0000000000000001

-That sets the standard "Normal" entry, which assigns all processes not otherwise configured to CPU #0 only.

-The first entry is always the default for processes that don't have other settings.
+Note that the first entry in the file is always the default for processes that don't have other settings.
+The name isn't important;
+you can call it Super Special Unique Non-Default Process Type and it'll still be the default as long as it's the first entry.

 After editing this file, you'll have to close and re-launch the program for the new settings to take effect.

-6. THEORY
+7. THEORY

 Virtual pinball is fundamentally a video game, which creates some special performance needs.
 The main one is real-time execution: the